viveknarang/krama-AI/README.md

 [![Build Status](https://travis-ci.org/viveknarang/kramaAPI.svg?branch=master)](https://travis-ci.org/viveknarang/kramaAPI)

-# Krama AI - Introduction
+# KRAMA AI - Introduction

 This API provides you with several options to maintain your product catalog and search products in your catalog.